mcclure/lisp0-experiment/README.md

 This is an interpreter for a programming language.
 The language is documented [in the doc directory](doc/language.md).
 At this time, there is no license and you are granted no rights to it.

+## Development

+To run the tests:

+    ./develop/regression.py -a